Showers return today and the heat is on the rise all this week

 REST OF THE WEEK:

-We are looking at another day of isolated showers and storms Tuesday, but we can expect to dry out moving into Wednesday, and temperatures soaring into the 90s by the end of the work week.
+We are looking at another day of isolated showers and storms Tuesday, but we can expect to dry out moving into Wednesday, and temperatures reaching the 90s by the end of the work week.

 WEDNESDAY: MOSTLY SUNNY.
 MIANLY DRY